-Oh, what we wouldn't do to open the Buckingham palace vault and gaze upon the iconic royal tiaras in person.
-After all, we've been fascinated with the royal family's diadems throughout the years.
-It was hard not to fall in love with Princess Diana in her statement-making gown and Spencer tiara on her wedding day.
+We've been fascinated with the royal family's diadems throughout the years.
+It was hard not to fall in love with Princess Diana in her statement-making gown and Spencer family tiara on her wedding day.
 And we can't imagine Queen Elizabeth II without her magnificent Girls of Great Britain and Ireland tiara.
-It gets us excited to see what Meghan Markle and Princess Eugenie will wear at their royal weddings!
+That's why it was a treat to see Meghan Markle sporting such a magical tiara — and why we can't wait to see what Princess Eugenie will wear at her own royal wedding!

-And these headpieces aren't just wonderful to look at.
-Within those clusters of diamonds, rubies, and emeralds are multitudes of history, and as the crowns are passed down from generation to generation they become a token of familial love.
-Of course, some are combinations of jewels repurposed by the court jeweler firm, Garrard — they call it the Queen's craft project.
+These headpieces aren't just wonderful to look at.
+There's plenty of history within those clusters of diamonds, rubies, and emeralds, and as the gems are passed down from generation to generation they become a token of familial love.
+However, not all of the British royal tiaras have been passed down.
+Some are combinations of jewels repurposed by Garrard & Co., which was the court jeweler from 1843 to 2007.